 INSTRUCTIONS

-- Return the chicken and simmer in the sauce for another 5-10 minutes over low heat.
+- Simmer the chicken: Return the chicken to the pan and cook for 5-10 minutes over low heat.

 ADD YOUR OWN PRIVATE NOTES